 The Scottish Commission for Learning Disabilities assist us with the delivery of the policy priorities including the secretariat for the Keys to Life Leadership Group.

-An independent review of learning disability and autism in the Mental Health Act in Scotland is expected to report to Ministers at the end of 2019.
+An independent review of learning disability and autism in the Mental Health Act in Scotland reported to Ministers on 18 December 2019.
+Read the final report and recommendations.